Kamahl19/react-starter/DOCS.md

 Internationalization is covered by the [i18next](https://www.i18next.com/) framework. i18next goes beyond just providing the standard i18n features such as (plurals, context, interpolation, format).
 It provides a complete solution to localize the product from web to mobile and desktop.
 It's framework and platform agnostic with support for React, Angular, Vue, Nodejs, iOS and others.
 You can read more about its [benefits here](https://www.i18next.com/overview/comparison-to-others).

 React support is provided by [react-i18next](https://react.i18next.com/).
 There is a short [comparison with react-i18n](https://react.i18next.com/guides/the-drawbacks-of-other-i18n-solutions) library and a [Step by step guide](https://react.i18next.com/latest/using-with-hooks).
-This project's [configuration for i18next](./src/common/i18next.ts) includes also [i18next-http-backend](https://github.com/i18next/i18next-http-backend) for async loading of resources stored in [public/locales/{LANG}/translation.json](./public/locales/en/translation.json).
-IDE support is covered by [TypeScript typings](./src//i18n.d.ts).
+This project's configuration for i18next defined in [src/common/i18next.ts](./src/common/i18next.ts) includes also [i18next-http-backend](https://github.com/i18next/i18next-http-backend) for async loading of resources stored in [public/locales/{LANG}/translation.json](./public/locales/en/translation.json).
+IDE support is covered by TypeScript typings [src/i18n.d.ts](./src/i18n.d.ts).

 i18next ecosystem provides [many more plugins and tools](https://www.i18next.com/overview/plugins-and-utils) to automate i18n management, to ease the cooperation between developers and translators etc. This project includes one such plugin [i18next-parser](https://github.com/i18next/i18next-parser) to parse the codebase and extract translation keys into JSON resource file.